Get local, investigative reporting in your inbox.

 Mohamed Al Elew

-Mohamed Al Elew was a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
+Mohamed Al Elew is a data reporter for Reveal from The Center for Investigative Reporting.
+He was a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
 Al Elew was a data reporting intern at inewsource in 2018, when he also was editor-in-chief of The Triton, an independent student-run online news site at the University of California San Diego.

 Bella Ross was an intern for The San Diego Union-Tribune and Voice of San Diego.
 Ross also worked at The Daily Aztec as the editor in chief, leading a team of reporters covering campus news.